Sudan official: Deaths from southern tribal clashes at 220 | Law-Order

 Bakheit said the first humanitarian and medical convoy managed to reach Was el-Mahi late on Saturday to try to assess the situation, including counting "this huge number of bodies," and the dozens of injured.

 "In such clashes, everyone loses," he said.
 "We hope it ends soon and never happens again.
 But we need strong political, security and civil interventions to achieve that goal."
-Footage from the scene, which corresponded to Associated Press reporting, showed burned houses and charred bodies.
+Footage from the scene, which corresponded to the AP's reporting, showed burned houses and charred bodies.
 Others showed women and children fleeing on foot.

 Authorities ordered a nighttime curfew in Wad el-Mahi and deployed troops to the area.
 They also established a fact-finding committee to investigate the clashes, according to the state-run SUNA news agency.